-Strategic Site Allocation Policy PS37 Wisloe new settlement
+Wisloe new settlement

-- 15. High quality and accessible walking and cycling routes within the site including the retention and diversion of existing footpaths as necessary and contributions and support to achieve safe pedestrian and cycle accessibility between the site and facilities in Draycott, Lower Cam and Cam local centre, as well as to Cam and Dursley station and to link with the Cam and Dursley Greenway to the south and to NCR 41 to the north; - 248 - Contributions and support to sustainable transport measures on the A38 and A4135 sustainable transport corridors; Dublic transport permachility through the site and has store and she it. - 17.
+- 15. High quality and accessible walking and cycling routes within the site including the retention and diversion of existing footpaths as necessary and contributions and support to achieve safe pedestrian and cycle accessibility between the site and facilities in Draycott, Lower Cam and Cam local centre, as well as to Cam and Dursley station and to link with the Cam and Dursley Greenway to the south and to NCR 41 to the north; - 16.
+Contributions and support to sustainable transport measures on the A38 and A4135 sustainable transport corridors; - 17.
 Public transport permeability through the site and bus stops and shelters at appropriate locations within the development to access existing diverted and improved bus services and contributions to enhance bus service frequencies to key destinations including Cam and Dursley, Stonehouse and Stroud; - 18.
 Access improvements to Cam and Dursley station for sustainable modes and contributions towards the enhancement of passenger facilities; - 19.
 Electric vehicle charging points in accordance with local parking standards; - 20.
 Measures to reduce car ownership, as well as car usage, including Mobility-asa-Service (MaaS) systems to provide occasional access to vehicles, bike hire schemes and public transport vouchers/incentives; - 21.
 Behavioural change measures to encourage sustainable travel through the implementation of a Travel Plan. - 22.
 Primary vehicular access from the A38 and potentially from the A4135 and additional limited vehicular access from Dursley Road, with necessary improvements to the existing highway network;

-- Agenda Item - 23.
-Any associated infrastructure enhancements required and identified in the Stroud Infrastructure Delivery Plan in this location; 24.
+- 23. Any associated infrastructure enhancements required and identified in the Stroud Infrastructure Delivery Plan in this location; 24.
 Phasing arrangements to ensure that employment land is developed and occupied in parallel with housing land completions and retail and community. provision is made in a timely manner.

-Strategic Site Allocation PS37 Wisloe new settlement
+Wisloe new settlement